What to Expect at the Falcone Festival

 Competitors are required to check in and encouraged to warm up in the Blodgett mezzanine practice rooms as available.

-In Blodgett, where everyone goes to warm up: Typical mezzanine practice room; Looking down from the mezzanine (2)
+In Blodgett, where everyone goes to warm up: Typical mezzanine practice room; Looking down from the mezzanine; What he's looking atthe hallway to the competition rooms

 Mezzanine Practice Room Looking From the Mezzanine Looking From the Mezzanine2